 History to the present day

-Famous alumni include: The Blessed Cardinal John Henry Newman; Lord Baltimore (who founded the colony of Maryland); Frederick, Lord North (Prime Minister 1770-82); William Pitt, Earl of Chatham (Prime Minister 1766-68); playwright Sir Terence Rattigan (2011 is his centenary year); Mr Stephen Lacey, BBC gardening presenter.
+Famous alumni include: The Blessed Cardinal John Henry Newman; Lord Baltimore (who founded the colony of Maryland); Frederick, Lord North (Prime Minister 1770-82); William Pitt, Earl of Chatham (Prime Minister 1766-68); playwright Sir Terence Rattigan; Mr Stephen Lacey, BBC gardening presenter.

 Food and Drinks

 A full English breakfast is included in the room rate.
-Breakfast is self service, with a wide range of hot and cold food, available from 08h00-09h00 in our lovely ground floor Dining Hall which dates from 1618 and has leather seated and backed chairs (not benches).
+Breakfast is self service, with a wide range of hot and cold food, available from 8.00am - 9.00am in the lovely ground floor Dining Hall which dates from 1618 and has leather seated and backed chairs (not benches).

 During term Fellows and students have formal dinner in the Dining Hall six nights a week.
 They all wear gowns, Fellows dine at High Table and a Scholar says Grace in Latin.

 The extensive gardens are available for guests to enjoy and garden chairs are provided in the summer months for you to relax in.
 During the Easter vacation the 'wilderness' part of the garden is filled with thousands of flowering bulbs.
 The University Parks are only a short walk away for those wishing to stroll by the river.